xXxAlock2024xXx/parking-sensor/README.md

 # Ultrasonic Parking Sensor

-A reverse-parking style distance sensor built with an Arduino-compatible board, an HC-SR04 ultrasonic sensor, and a three-color LED display — written in modern, object-free procedural C++ using the PlatformIO toolchain.
+A reverse-parking style distance sensor built with an Arduino-compatible board, an HC-SR04 ultrasonic sensor, and a three-color LED display, written in C++ using the PlatformIO toolchain.

 As an object gets closer to the sensor, the system switches between three status LEDs (green → yellow → red) to give an immediate, at-a-glance distance warning, the same way a car's reverse parking sensors work.